tomargentin0901/LucilleJams/README.md

 For **Windows**:

 Use a tool like  [7-Zip](https://www.7-zip.org/) to unzip the file.
 Right-click the spotify_dataset.gz file and select "Extract Here".
+The extracted file should have a `.db` extension.
+Rename it if needed.

 Your project folder should look like this: